Find Business Schools

 • Employee Adviser

-There were about 547,800 jobs for Human Resources Specialist in 2016 (in the United States).
+In the United States, there were 547,800 jobs for Human Resources Specialist in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 38,900 new jobs for Human Resources Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 57,600 job openings in this field each year.
+There will be an estimated 57,600 positions for HR Specialist per year.

 undefined